Bye-election results: BJP trailing in five out of seven electoral contests

 Bihar

-In the Kurhani Assembly constituency of Bihar’s Muzaffarpur district, the BJP’s Kedar Prasad Gupta was leading against the Janata Dal (United)‘s Manoj Kumar Singh by 3,649 votes, as per Election Commission data at 3.40 pm.
+In the Kurhani Assembly constituency of Bihar’s Muzaffarpur district, the BJP’s Kedar Prasad Gupta won against the Janata Dal (United)’s Manoj Kumar Singh by 3,649 votes.

 The bye-election took place as Rashtriya Janata Dal MLA Anil Kumar Sahani was disqualified after he was sentenced to jail in a fraud case.